auriq/essentia_docs/source/tutorial/dataprocessingtutorials/how-to-scale.rst

 ************************

 In this tutorial, we concentrate on using Essentia within the AWS cloud service.
-This tutorial requires one of the cloud based versions of Essentia, since the local install of Essentia does not have the ability to create worker nodes and construct an Essentia cluster.
+This tutorial requires one of the cloud based versions of Essentia.

+To create worker nodes and construct an Essentia cluster using the local install of Essentia, go through :doc:`configure-cluster`.

 ==============================
 Running on AWS